viritaromero/Mexican-Food-Classifier/README.md

 Everything you need to recreate this project is on the jupyter notebook.
 Everything was coded in Google Colab, because of its GPU.
 I uploaded the dataset to Google Drive, so you can download it directly.
 For more details, the notebook includes the instructions to follow.

+If you want to load the trained model, the code to download it's in the notebook, in the " Load the checkpoint" section.
+I uploaded to my drive.

 This project is updated to be compatible with PyTorch 0.4.0

 Read more about this project on my blog: https://medium.com/@viritaromero/revolutionizing-the-field-of-dining-in-mexico-teamole-app-e9ae160df4b8